The legal detail

 Terms and Conditions of Use of the National Westminster Bank Plc Website

-This website is owned and maintained by National Westminster Bank Plc ("us", "we" or "NatWest"), which is part of The Royal Bank of Scotland Group ("the RBS Group").
+This website is owned and maintained by National Westminster Bank Plc ("us", "we" or "NatWest"), which is part of The NatWest Group ("the NatWest Group").
 The use of this website is subject to the following terms and conditions that you should read carefully.
 By using this website you agree to be legally bound by these terms and conditions.
 If you do not accept these terms and conditions, please do not use this website.
 In addition, all of our products and services have their own terms and conditions.
 If you are considering applying for any of our products or services, please read these first.
 We make these available by at least one of the following methods: (i) by clicking the link on the relevant pages of this website; (ii) in our branches; or (iii) on request from us.
 These should be read together with the following website terms and conditions.
 However if there is any conflict between the two, the terms and conditions for the particular product or service will prevail.

 Use of this website

 1 The information provided on this website or in any communication containing a link to this site is for personal use and information purposes only and is not intended for distribution to, or use by, any person or entity in any jurisdiction in any country where such distribution or use would be contrary to law or regulation or which would subject any member of the RBS Group to any registration requirement within such jurisdiction or country.
 Where any opinions are expressed on this website, they are provided by NatWest for personal use and for information purposes only.

 2 Unless otherwise stated on the product pages, the services and products on this website are intended for use by residents of the United Kingdom only, and are not aimed at or intended for use by residents of any other jurisdiction.

 3 Where any information on this website constitutes a financial promotion for the purposes of the Financial Services and Markets Act 2000, it is issued and approved by us for distribution and use in the UK only.